CrunchyData/doc-content-guide/content/04-grammar-and-mechanics/_index.md

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.

-- Your account was flagged by our support team.
+- Your account was flagged by our Support team.

 ### Capitalization